launchflow/buildflow-docs/docs/walk-throughs/local_pubsub_streaming.md

 ## Run Pipeline

-When running the pipeline the following resources will be created **locally**.
+When running the application the following resources will be created **locally**.

 - Pub/Sub topic to publish data to
 - Pub/Sub subscriber that subscribers to the taxi data Pub/Sub topic

-The pipeline does the following:
+The application does the following:

 1. Listens to the created pub/sub topic
 2. Dumps the output to a local parquet file.

 ### Run Pub/Sub Emulator